endlos99/xdt99/MANUAL.md

 As of this release, the cross-development tools comprise

- * `xas99`, a TMS9900 cross-assembler, and
+ * `xas99`, a TMS9900 cross-assembler,
- * `xdm99`, a command-line disk manager for sector-based TI disk images.
+ * `xdm99`, a command-line disk manager for sector-based TI disk images, and
+ * `xvm99`, a command-line volume manager for nanoPEB/CF7A Compact Flash cards.

-Both programs are written in Python and thus run on any platform that Python supports, including Linux, Windows, and Mac OS X.
+All programs are written in Python and thus run on any platform that Python supports, including Linux, Windows, and Mac OS X.

 The [xdt99 homepage][1] is hosted on GitHub.
 You can download the latest [binary release][2] of xdt99 or clone the entire source code [repository][3].